-The appraised property is presently improved with an office, shop, and pole building.
-The present improvements were designed and constructed as the same.
-However, the layout of the buildings allow for various other uses.
+The appraised property is presently improved with a former fire station that is being used by a department of the city.
+The present improvements were designed and constructed as a fire station.
+However, the layout of the building allows for various other uses.
 The present improvements make a substantial contribution to the total property in excess of the site.
 Therefore, no alternative legal use could economically justify removal of the existing improvements.
 The existing facility represents the highest and best use of the site.